xvik/dropwizard-guicey/src/doc/docs/guide/bundles.md

 ```

 !!! important
+    Your sub configuration object must appear only once within user configuration.

     Object uniqueness checked by exact type match, so if configuration also
-    contains some extending class (`XFeatureConfigExt`) it will be different unique config.
+    contains some extending class (`#!java XFeatureConfigExt extends XFeatureConfig`)
+    it will be different unique config.

-### Access by path
+#### Access by path

-When you are not sure that configuration is unique, you can rely on exact path definition:
+When you are not sure that configuration is unique, you can rely on exact path definition
+(of required sub configuration):

 ```java
 public class XFeatureBundle implements GuiceyBundle {